-Prospective new contractors can obtain a new license application by visiting a local CSLB office or by printing an application directly from the CSLB website here.
+Prospective new contractors can obtain a new license application by visiting a local CSLB office or by printing an application directly from the CSLB website.

 How Long Does The CSLB Take To Process an Application?

 Processing times vary based on the type of application submitted.
 As mentioned, mistakes or omissions made on an application are one of the most common forms of delay, so it pays to get things right the first time.
 When in doubt, contact a license board representative to get any questions answered before submitting your application.
-The CSLB regularly updates processing times for most of their services which can be located here.
-Once an original application has posted, the CSLB will send the applicant a letter with their application fee number as well as a secure pin, which can be used to periodically check on the processing status as well as pending requirements directly on the CSLB website located here.
+The CSLB regularly updates processing times for most of their services.
+Once an original application has posted, the CSLB will send the applicant a letter with their application fee number as well as a secure pin.
+The website includes a CSLB application check feature that can be used to periodically check on the processing status as well as pending requirements.

 One of the first questions new contractors will need to decide upon is the type of entity to form for their new business such as a sole proprietor, partnership, corporation or LLC.
 Many new contractors may already know which type of entity best suites their needs, while others may want to consult with an attorney before they get too far down the line with their license application to prevent delays or having to start over.
 Below are some legal resources that may be helpful for California construction professionals.

 As a side note, contractors thinking of becoming an LLC should be aware of additional requirements, including a 100k LLC bond, which is unique to this entity type.
-More information pertaining to LLC requirements for California contractors can be located here.
+Find out more information pertaining to LLC requirements for California contractors.

 Burnett & Associates